Interval Funds: What’s in A Name?

 One of the challenges in financial planning in recent years has been creating portfolios that maintain the desired diversification and risk profile while still targeting return and income goals.

-One potential asset class that may address these concerns is illiquid, alternative assets.
-This asset class is usually non-correlated or has low correlations to exchange traded assets and can provide portfolio diversification.
-Illiquid alternative assets may also offer an illiquidity premium such as the potential to offer enhanced yield from the direct origination of private debt.
+An asset class that may help to address these concerns is illiquid alternative investments.
+This asset class generally has a lower correlation to exchange traded assets and can provide portfolio diversification.
+Some illiquid alternative assets have an illiquidity premium which may offer the potential for enhanced yield.

 An interval fund also can hold different types of assets, allowing the manager the flexibility to efficiently alter the asset allocation in response to market conditions.